stanford-cs348k/readings/README.md

 * Ideas in a paper can sometimes sound really interesting, but then you get to the evaluation section and realize that the cool ideas aren't really that helpful.
 This is a particular hard piece of work to evaluate, and I'd like you to take a detailed look at the evaluation sections (Section 6 and 7).
 What do you think?
 Do you believe that important aspects of the agent architecture hae merit?

 __Post-Lecture Required Reading:__
- * [An Extensible, Data-Oriented Architecture for High-Performance, Many-World Simulation]() Shacklett et al. SIGGRAPH 2023
+ * [An Extensible, Data-Oriented Architecture for High-Performance, Many-World Simulation]().
+Shacklett et al. SIGGRAPH 2023